5779 Fall Classes

 OT offers adult programs throughout the year.
 There is no fee unless specified.
 New students are welcome to join most continuing classes at any time.

-Mishnah Study with Rabbi Kalender, Wednesdays, 9:15-10:15am, starting date October18.
+Mishnah Study with Rabbi Kalender, Wednesdays, 9:15-10:15am.
 Gather each Wednesday morning to discuss the first Jewish law code.
-Join this lively group as we consider this core text for Jewish ethics, ritual and theology.
+Join this lively group as we consider this core text for Jewish ethics, ritual, and theology.
 No prior knowledge necessary, and the English translation is used.
-New students welcome at any time.
+New students are welcome to join at any time throughout the year.

-Modern Conversation Hebrew - taught by Suzy Bah.
-Students in this class meet weekly to read, speak, and write Modern Hebrew using the textbook Hebrew From Scratch (Part 1).
-The class is focused on expanding vocabulary an dfluency.
-Tuition is $200.00 per annum per student to help cover the cost of instruction.
-Questions, please contact Melinda Roth.
+Modern Conversational Hebrew taught by Efrat Moses, Thursdays, 6:30-8:00pm.
+Students in this class meet weekly to read, speak, and write Modern Hebrew.
+The class is focused on expanding vocabulary and fluency.
+Tuition is $240 per year.
+For questions or to register, please contact Melinda Roth.